 In contrast, other less flexible software development processes often take years to complete, only to discover at the end of the project that customer expectations and needs do not align with how the product was built.
 Continuous delivery, experimentation and ongoing testing through Agile development, on the other hand, mitigate risks to ensure the most effective and highest quality MVPs are consistently delivered to customers in weeks instead of years.

 Similarly to building a MVP, Agile development is only effective if properly executed.
-It’s best to partner with a trusted software development and design firm especially if your company does not have much experience building software using Agile and MVP processes.
+It’s best to partner with a trusted mobile and web app development and design firm especially if your company does not have much experience building software using Agile and MVP processes.
 Learn more about the benefits of Agile development here.

 It’s important to stop trying to ‘keep up with the Joneses’ because simply replicating your competitors’ features does not ensure success.
 In fact, copying competitors will likely be detrimental to your business as most companies don’t yet offer the best or most optimal software solutions.